-This scene, fit for an oil painting, plays off across the road from La Motte’s entrance and the historic building and lavender fields do indeed form part of the estate.
+This scene, fit for a painting, plays off across the road from La Motte’s entrance and the historic building and lavender fields do indeed form part of the estate.

 There is uncertainty as to the specific year the charming cottage was built, but 1712 is painted on the structure and it is believed that one of La Motte’s first owners, the French Huguenot Pierre Joubert, could have build it as a home for one of his three sons.

 Built from stone, the walls are extremely thick and the beams are made of unfinished eucalyptus trunks.
-(To learn more about the historic buildings on La Motte, join our Historic Walk on Wednesday mornings).
+(To learn more about the historic buildings on La Motte, join our Historic Walk (also available as a virtual experience) on Wednesday mornings).

 The Cattle Post

 Growing conditions in the Franschhoek Valley are ideal for lavandine and in 2005 3,7 hectares of lavandine plantations were established on La Motte.
-As proved by oil analyses, the plants are perfectly suited to La Motte’s well-drained sandy soils with a pH of approximately 7.
-Cultivation is fully organic, avoiding the use of synthetic fertilisers, pesticides, insecticides, weed killers and plant growth regulators.
+As proved by oil analyses, the plants are perfectly suited to La Motte’s biologic farming practices and well-drained sandy soils with a pH of approximately 7.

 The flower stem of the French Lavender grown at La Motte, is the longest of all cultivars and is therefore ideal for cut flowers.
-These beautiful bunches are available from the La Motte Farm Shop during the flowering season which usually starts early December and last for more or less a month until early January.
+These beautiful bunches are available from the La Motte Farm Shop during the flowering season.

 Bunches of Lavender available from the Farm Shop

-A range of body products made from ethereal oils harvested on the estate, called Arôme de La Motte
+A range of body products made from ethereal oils harvested on the estate, called Arômes de La Motte